Application Crash Dumps on Windows

 .dmpcrash dump file into the folder where the corresponding

 .pdbfiles are located (this will help to resolve the symbolic names of functions, methods, variables, etc.).

 .dmpfile - this should start the development environment (e.g. Visual Studio) and should show basic information.
 Then click on

 Debug with Native Only(in the upper right corner)

 - Click on

-Call Stack(lower right corner) to view the call stack of the main thread.
-Select other threads to show their call stack.
+Call Stack(lower right corner) to view the call stack of the current thread and the local variables.

 - Do not forget to select the other threads to check their call stack and the local variables!